OMAS-IIIF/oldaplib/docs/knowledge_base.md

 ### NamespaceIRI

-This python class, which is a subclass of *AnyIRI* represents an IRI that stands for a namespace NOTE: HIER NOCH LINK ZU "WAS IST EIN NAMESPACE"?.
+This python class, which is a subclass of *AnyIRI* represents an IRI that stands for a [namespace](namespace).
 That is, the iri string must have a `#` or `/` as last character.
 The constructor validates the string to a NamespaceIRI.
 The methods are (not complete - full documentation from docstrings [NamespaceIRI](/python_docstrings/datatypes#omaslib.src.helpers.datatypes.NamespaceIRI)):